-- Step 1 Check before power-on: Ensure that the mains input, bypass input, and AC output cables of each UPS in the parallel system are connected in the same phase sequence. - 1.
-Check that the general mains input, bypass input, and output circuit breakers are OFF. - 2.
-Check that the power cables of UPSs are connected in parallel (the external mains input, external bypass input, and external output power switches for each UPS are ON). - 3.
-Use a multimeter to measure the impedance between phases A, B, and C of the mains/bypass input and AC output of any UPS.
-If the measured result is low conducted resistance, check whether the cables to each UPS are short-circuited. - 4.
+Step 1 Check before power-on: Ensure that the mains input, bypass input, and AC output cables of each UPS in the parallel system are connected in the same phase sequence.

+- 1. Check that the general mains input, bypass input, and output circuit breakers are OFF. - 2.
+Check that the power cables of UPSs are connected in parallel (the external mains input, external bypass input, and external output power switches for each UPS are ON). - Use a multimeter to measure the impedance between phases A, B, and C of the mains/bypass input and AC output of any UPS.
+If the measured result is low conducted resistance, check whether the cables to each UPS are shortcircuited. - 4.
 Use a multimeter to measure the impedance between phases A, B, and C of the mains/bypass input and AC output of any two UPSs.
-If the measured result is low conducted resistance, check whether the mains/bypass input and AC output phase sequences of the two UPSs are correct. - Step 2 Trigger EPO on each UPS. - 1.
-Press the EPO switches connected to the dry contact cards of all UPSs one by one, or remove the 4-pin terminals from the EPO ports on the dry contact cards of all UPSs, or remove the general EPO switch. - 2.
-If a single UPS is not powered off after commissioning, verify on the monitoring screen that EPO has been activated successfully. - Step 3 Install parallel cables between parallel cabinets.
+If the measured result is low conducted resistance, check whether the mains/bypass input and AC output phase sequences of the two UPSs are correct.

+Step 2 (Optional) Activate the EPO on each UPS.

+- On the WebUI of each UPS, choose Monitoring > UPS System > Running Parameter > System Settings, and set EPO detection to Enable. - 2.
+Press the EPO switches connected to the dry contact cards of all UPSs one by one, or remove the 4-pin terminals from the EPO ports on the dry contact cards of all UPSs, or remove the general EPO switch. - 3.
+If a single UPS is not powered off after commissioning, verify on the monitoring screen that EPO has been activated successfully.